Arsenal21/bot-protection-plugin/bot-protection-turnstile/readme.txt

 5. Checkout form of the Accept Stripe Payments plugin.

 == Changelog ==
+= WIP =
+* A error message now displays in the front end when api keys are not set in the settings.

 = 1.0.9 =
 * Manual Checkout Form support added for WP Express Checkout plugin.